-This chapel is a total stunner!
-Marvel at the stunning Perpendicular Gothic architecture of the chapel, characterized by its high ceilings with fancy arches, walls covered in detailed carvings, and stained glass windows that look like works of art.
+St. George’s Chapel features stunning Perpendicular Gothic architecture, characterized by its high ceilings with fancy arches, walls covered in detailed carvings, and stained-glass windows that look like works of art.
 The architecture itself is a testament to the skill and artistry of medieval craftsmen.

 Admire the beautifully carved wooden seats in the choir section, where the Knights of the Garter sit during the annual Garter Service.
-These aren't your average pews – they're like works of art!
-They're carved with tons of detail and even have the knights' coats of arms on them.
+The quire is carved with tons of detail, like heraldic stall plates and fan vaulting, and it even has knights' coats of arms on it.

-Don't miss the giant stained-glass windows!
-They are colorful storyboards showing scenes from the Bible, important saints, and other religious motifs.
-The colorful glasswork adds to the spiritual atmosphere of the chapel and provides a glimpse into medieval religious art.
+The giant stained-glass windows are colorful storyboards showing scenes from the Bible, important saints, and other religious motifs.
+The colorful glasswork adds to the chapel's spiritual atmosphere and provides a glimpse into medieval religious art.

-Right next to the chapel is the octagonal room called the Chapter House.
-This is the meeting room for the Knights of the Garter.
+Right next to the chapel is the octagonal room called the Chapter House, the meeting room for the Knights of the Garter.
 This room features a high, arched ceiling decorated with the knights' symbols and a big pillar in the center.
 It's where the Garter have their ceremonies, gatherings, and important discussions!

 Walk down the main aisle of the chapel called the Nave.
 As you make your way towards the altar, keep an eye out for all the memorials, plaques, and artwork on the walls.
 These commemorate past kings, queens, and other notable people connected to the chapel's history.

-This chapel isn't just about the pretty windows and fancy carvings!
-They've also got a massive organ, renowned for its powerful sound and exquisite craftsmanship.
-The organ is often used during services, concerts, royal weddings, and funerals, including Prince Philip’s funeral, adding a musical dimension to the overall experience.
+The chapel's massive organ is renowned for its powerful sound and exquisite craftsmanship.
+It is often used during services, concerts, royal weddings, and funerals, including Prince Philip’s funeral, adding a musical dimension to the overall experience.

 Check out the intricate screen that separates the choir area from the main aisle.
 It's ornate, with all sorts of carvings and delicate details.
 It serves as a visual barrier while allowing the sounds of the choir to resonate throughout the chapel during services.